wp-plugins/polaroid-gallery/readme.txt

 == Screenshots ==

-1. You can now choose between Medium, Large or Full size images for fullscreen overlay.
+1. Choose between Medium, Large or Full size images for fullscreen overlay and configure rest of the options as desired.
 2. Change your thumbnail size and optionally use Regenerate Thumbnails plugin to regenerate all thumbnails.
 3. Click "Add an Image" in post or page and upload your pictures.
 4. Edit title and caption for the images and then click "Save all changes".